-EBSCO Publishing is a leader in setting ethical standards for Internet consumer health websites
+EBSCO Information Services is a leader in setting ethical standards for Internet consumer health websites

 and our policy is to respect and protect the privacy of our users.
 We present this policy to give